• 2 – 4 September 2025

 15:15 – 15:45: Musical Interlude

-Performance by Liubov Titarenko on an early square piano from the Geelvinck Collection
+Performance by Liubov Titarenko on a square piano by Buntebart & Sievers (London, 1787) from the Sweelinck Collection / Museum Geelvinck

 15:45 – 16:00: Break